SirSalsa/Obelyx/README.md

 - **Sass**

 ## Project Goals
-The goal of **Obelyx** is to provide a locally hosted and customizable way to manage your game backlog, without relying on third-party websites or cumbersome spreadsheets.
+The goal of **Obelyx** is to provide a locally hosted and customizable way to manage your game backlog without relying on third-party websites or cumbersome spreadsheets.

 **Obelyx** is built with privacy and personalization in mind.
 All data is stored locally on your machine and can be freely modified to suit your needs.
 The self-hosted web interface offers a visual and intuitive way to explore your gaming history.